Ketogenic Diet for Epilepsy

-There is something called the modified Atkins diet that is mentioned in some locations and appears to be offered at the Johns Hopkins Clinic for adult epilepsy patients, although not many details of the diet or its menus seem to be offered to the public.
-Since the general dysfunctions of epilepsy are similar between children and adults I would tend to believe the Atkins diet would be modified in a fashion similar to that of the ketogenic diet that is offered to pediatric patients but that certain caloric and protein and carbohydrate intakes must be different for bodily functions.
+There is something called the modified Atkins diet mentioned in some locations and appears to be offered at the Johns Hopkins Clinic for certain adult epilepsy patients.
+Not many details of the diet or its menus seem to be offered to the public since the general dysfunctions of epilepsy are similar between children and adults.
+Basically, the levels of density in the diet still include the highest percentages of fat, then adequate protein, and little to no carbohydrates.
+I believe the Atkins diet can be modified similar to that of the ketogenic diet that is offered to pediatric patients, but certain caloric, protein and carbohydrate intakes must be different for bodily functions that help manage electro activity of the brain.
 However, due to the previously mentioned possible risks and side effects of ketosis needed for the diets to work I still worry about the potential of going on one of these diets.

 Modified Atkins Diet Available for Adult Epileptics

 Even though the ketogenic diet has been around since its creation in the 1920s and has treated many children successfully I just don’t think it would be a proper option for me at this point.
 I don’t know that my body could handle taking in that much fat at each meal and the potential side effects that I kept reading were not pleasant to think about.
 I know that there are plenty of drugs out there for me to keep trying and I think I will just keep trying to make a go of it and see what happens.
 Someday there will have to be something that works properly for me.
 Hopefully all of you other epilepsy patients have found your proper cures as well!

 - Epilepsy Treatment: Ketogenic Diet vs Drugs

 The ketogenic diet is a safe and extremely effective epilepsy treatment.
 So why do doctors choose toxic drugs first?